 4. It merges best practices with technology

 The face of teaching and digital learning has changed dramatically over the years, fueled by access to handheld devices, more sophisticated technologies, and research in effective learning techniques.
-Mobile learning, unlike in-person training sessions or bulky eLearning software, can be quickly adapted to reflect the newest technology or latest research, and immediately updated to hundreds or even thousands of users to reflect new industry trends.
+Mobile learning, unlike in-person training sessions or eLearning software, can be quickly adapted to reflect the newest technology or latest research, and immediately updated to hundreds or even thousands of users to reflect new industry trends.

 5. It’s cost-effective